Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 7:22 - prepSeed the Ban data
 8:19 - prepSeed the Ban data script to txt
-9:00 - Creating a new script to replace the "groupNAme" to actual color name
+9:00 - Creating a new script to replace the "groupNAme" to actual color name 9:45 - Working on assigning colors to beans in a table and explanation